webplatform/docs/guides/advanced_selectors_guide/index.md

 <section id="conclusion"> ... </section>
 <section id="references"> ... </section></syntaxhighlight>

-We could apply the styling to all sections except the references by doing this:
+You can apply the styling to all sections except the references, with this rule:

 <syntaxhighlight lang="css">
 #abstract, #experiment, #tests, #results, #conclusion {